ipfs-inactive/blog/content/post/055-js-libp2p-0.26.md

 # 🔦 Highlights

 ## 🗣 Gossipsub
 Thanks to the awesome work of the [ChainSafe](https://github.com/ChainSafe) team, [Gossipsub](https://github.com/ChainSafe/gossipsub-js) is here!
+Gossipsub is a much more efficient pubsub router than Floodsub.
+Intead of broadcasting to all of its peers, it broadcasts to a controlled subset of peers.
+To learn more about how Gossipsub works and where it differs from Floodsub, check out the [Spec](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub).

 If you are using Pubsub you can now switch to using Gossipsub instead of Floodsub.
 Have old peers you need to flood stuff to?
 Don't worry, Gossipsub will automatically fallback to Floodsub for peers that don't support it.
 See the API Changes section below for how to migrate your config over to using Gossipsub.

 ## 🚉 Promisify
-As we migrate to async/await we are promisifying the Libp2p public methods.
+As we migrate to [async/await](https://github.com/ipfs/js-ipfs/issues/1670) we are promisifying the Libp2p public methods.
 Several lower level libraries are currently leveraging libp2p for testing.
-Their transition to full async/await will be greatly helped by promisifying the libp2p api.
+Their transition to full async/await will be greatly helped by promisifying the libp2p API.
 Once the async/await changes are propagated up, we will remove Promisify in a future update, along with callback support, as libp2p will have full async/await support at that time.
 See the API Changes below to check out the Breaking Changes.

 # 🏗 API Changes